Greedy Bayesian Posterior Approximation with Deep Ensembles: Greedy approximation of Bayesian posterior for parametric functions

 where $\theta_m$ are parameters, $p(\mathcal{D} | z_\theta)$ the likelihood and $p(z_\theta)$ the prior; $p(\mathcal{D} | z_\theta)\propto \prod_{i=1}^{n}\exp(-\ell(z_\theta(x_i), y_i)$), and $p(z_\theta)\propto\exp(-\lambda\|\theta\|_2^2)$.

-To solve the problem defined by~\eqref{eq:DualDivergenceGainFinal} in the context of Bayesian posterior approximation, we define the kernel density components via generalized exponential kernels $K_j(z_\theta)\propto \exp(-\lambda_M d(z_\theta, z_{\theta_j})^2)$, where $\lambda_M$ is proportional to the kernel width.
-Therefore, at a $k^{th}$ greedy step, we minimize
+To leverage our earlier defined submodular maximization machinery, and optimize negative marginal gains derived in~\eqref{eq:DualDivergenceGainFinal} for approximating~\eqref{eq:factorized_posterior}, we define the kernel density components via generalized exponential kernels $K_j(z_\theta)\propto \exp(-\lambda_M d(z_\theta, z_{\theta_j})^2)$, where $\lambda_M$ is proportional to the kernel width and $d(\cdot, \cdot)$ is a distance measure between functions.
+Substituting the defined kernels and the factorized posterior defined in~\eqref{eq:factorized_posterior} into~\eqref{eq:DualDivergenceGainFinal}, we obtain the following objective to minimize at the $k^{th}$ greedy step of Algorithm~\ref{algo:RandomGreedy}:

-which is similar to the marginal gain on our originally defined high-level objective~\eqref{eq:ens_construction}, except that the diversity term $\Omega$ has a different form based on our submodular $f$-divergence optimization.
+which is similar to the negative marginal gain on our originally defined high-level ensemble training objective~\eqref{eq:ens_construction}, except that the diversity term $\Omega$ has a different form based on our submodular $f$-divergence optimization.

-\paragraph{Sampling-based approximation of the diversity term.} When minimizing~\eqref{eq:ObjectiveNN}, one needs to be able to compute the diversity term $\Omega=\log \sum_{j=1}^{k-1} K_{j}(-\lambda_M d(z_\theta, z_{\theta_j})^2)$, which is derived from a kernel density estimator we aim to fit to the true posterior.
+\paragraph{Sampling-based approximation of the diversity term.} When minimizing~\eqref{eq:ObjectiveNN}, one needs to be able to compute the diversity term $\Omega=\log \sum_{j=1}^{k-1} \exp(-\lambda_Md(z_\theta, z_{\theta_j})^2)$, which is derived from a kernel density estimator we aim to fit to the true posterior.
 We note that this needs to be done \emph{in the function space}, which makes this computation non-trivial.

 We earlier defined $K_{j}(z)$ to be an individual kernel in a mixture $\frac{1}{M}\sum_{j=1}^{M}K_j(z)$.
-In order to be able to use the $f$-divergence, the individual components $K_j(z)$ must be density functions centered at $z_j$, which implies the need of a notion of similarity or the existence of a function norm, which are known to be NP-hard to compute for any neural network with depth greater than 3~\citep{rannen2019function}.
+In order to be able to use the $f$-divergence, the individual components $K_j(z)$ must be density functions centered at $z_j$, which implies the need of a notion of similarity or the existence of a function norm, which are known to be NP-hard to compute for neural networks with depth greater than 3~\citep{rannen2019function}.
 We note that this intrinsic hardness result applies to \emph{all} methods that define a meaningful posterior distribution in function space through a kernel density estimator.
 We thus use here a method from \citep{rannen2019function} to approximate $\|z\|_2^2$, via i.i.d.\ samples $x_i\sim P^*$, where $P^*$ is a weighting distribution, which is required to ensure that Monte Carlo integration yields a reasonable approximation.
 This leads to the following sampling-based approximation of the diversity term: